m4mallu/multi-channel-forward-bot/README.md

 # Multi Channel Forward Bot
-A Simple Bot To Forward Messages multiple channels.
+A Simple Bot which forwards Messages to multiple channels.

 ### Help